Dave136/v-notes/README.md

 V-Notes is a simple, minimalist, elegant and fast to-do app, built with modern tecnologies as:

 - Vue 3 for UI (with script setup usign composition API)
-- Pinia for handler storage
+- Pinia for handle state
 - TailwindCSS for styles

 ## Development